Ashok0/EnderalVREssentials/README.md

 4. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', User, Documents, Desktop, Download and also not in SteamApps, game or any mod manager folders.
 5. Launch Mod Organizer 2.
 	- Select Tools > Executables
-	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "TexGenx64.exe" in the folder created in Step 4 and select "Open". > Type -tes5vr under "Arguments" and click "Apply".
+	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "TexGenx64.exe" in the folder created in Step 4 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
-	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 4 and select "Open". > Type -tes5vr under "Arguments" and click "Apply".
+	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 4 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Click OK to return to the main Mod Organizer 2 window.
 6. Select TexGenx64 from the upper right drop down bar and click Run.
 	- If you get a "Could not open registry key" error, launch vanilla Skyrim VR one time from Steam.
 Then exit Skyrim VR and repeat this step.